 “Here are the product miles for our bowl and cutlery.

 One Salmon Luke bowl 1,972 miles

 One spoon and fork set 2,164 miles”

 But be aware that “the raw ingredient for plastic is obviously oil, but it’s nigh on impossible to find out where ‘our’ oil was extracted.
 So, for the purposes of our study, we calculated the product miles from the petrochemical company which produced the finished polymer. ”

 Buying British Made

-Cutting product miles means buying British made.
-There is still lots of stuff make right here and a lot of it is lovely.
+But supporting British industry support has a lot of benefits.
+Especially locally owned business.
+And there is still lots of stuff make right here and a lot of it is lovely.
 Here are some websites that promote British made products.